zeesofttechlibraries/core/core/src/main/java/com/zeesofttechlibraries/core/extensions/README.md

 ---

 ### ValidatePhoneNumber
-An extension function to validate if a string is a valid phone number using `Patterns.PHONE`.
+An extension function to validate if a string is a valid phone number.

 **Import:**
 ```kotlin